arun14k08/guest-room-booking-application/README.md

 # Guest Room Booking Application
-A web application in which , house owners can list their rentals and customers can book those rentals.
+A web application in which, house owners can list their rentals and customers can book those rentals.

 ## TODO LIST